curiosdevcookie/blog-posts/elixir/custom_sigils/custom_sigils_in_elixir_ENG.md

 ## Conclusion: Embrace the Sigil Sorcery

 Sigils are handy little tools; they’re a mix between optimisation of efficiency and a playground for creativity.
-So, whether you’re regexing, listifying, or just having fun, sigils are a worthy addition to your coding journey.
+So, whether you’re regexing, listifying, or just having fun building your own sigils, sigils are a worthy addition to your coding journey.
 Go ahead, wield these spells with a smile, and watch your Elixir code transform from ordinary to enchanting ☺️.